Glenn’s Tools for Teaching & Learning

 I love how the questions promote historical thinking and make it simple for students to follow.
 Great for training students at the first of the year and assessing their ability to analyze documents as the year progresses.
 Definitely one of my top teaching tools!Jill Weber

-The Window frame engages students and is an excellent springboard to class discussions about a primary source by giving them the freedom to explore the source on their own with some structure that makes that exploration meaningful.
+The Window Frame engages students and is an excellent springboard to class discussions about a primary source by giving them the freedom to explore the source on their own with some structure that makes that exploration meaningful.
 Best of all – students like using it.
-Make sure students get to the last two questions on the second side – everything builds up to them.Jon Bauer
+Make sure students get to the last two questions on the second side of the Premium version – everything builds up to them.Jon Bauer

 was $4.75 each